chainguard-dev/terraform-provider-helm/docs/resources/chart.md

 ### Optional

+- `json_patches` (Map of String) JSON RFC6902 patches to apply to the Helm chart, organized by the file to which the patch should be applied.
+Each file must contain the json representation of the JSON patch array to apply.
+It's easiest to use the jsonencode function to generate the JSON string.
 - `package_arch` (String) The architecture of the package to fetch.
 If not specified, uses the provider default_arch or falls back to system defaults.
 - `package_version` (String) The version of the package to fetch from the package repository.
 If not specified, the latest available version will be used.